 The amount of money you want to spend on search engine marketing will determine which kind of traffic you end up with.
 It goes without saying that paid traffic will cost you some money to get people to your site.
 So, if you do not want to spend anything in SEM, stick with organic traffic.

-Marketers rely on search engine optimization to drive organic traffic to their website.
+Marketers rely on search engine optimization to drive organic traffic to their websites.
 Now, with an inexpensive option, why would one consider paying for traffic?

 - Fast results: with PPC, your website could be up and running within a few hours after you’ve made your first move.